-The most frequently mentioned criticism of fiscal analyses is the "inherent limitations" associated with any methodology or approach.
-In other words, "outputs are only as good as the inputs" and their specific relevance and application to the County and analysis.
-Consequently, a model developed using a methodology inappropriate to the situation, faulty assumptions, or a "black-box" approach, can significantly erode the public's trust and confidence in the model's output.
+• The most frequently mentioned criticism of fiscal analyses is the "inherent limitations" associated with any methodology or approach.
+In other words, "outputs are only as good as the inputs" and their specific relevance and application to the

-Description of Fiscal Impact Analysis provided by TischlerBise Associates, Inc.
+2 Description of Fiscal Impact Analysis provided by TischlerBise Associates, Inc.